-We welcome applications from small and medium sized Merseyside charities operating in any Merseyside borough.
-Our funding can provide help as you deliver new programmes to reach people affected by the pandemic, or help keep your vital charity services running
+We welcome applications from small and medium sized Merseyside charities operating in any of the five Merseyside boroughs.
+Our funding can help strengthen local communities and keep vital charity services running.

 Who we will fund

-To be eligible for an emergency grant, you must be a registered charity in Merseyside with an income under £1 million.
-We fund will activities in one or more of the five metropolitan boroughs.
-Check out our application form for further details 2020 Holt Emergency Grant Form
+To be eligible for a grant, you must be a small or medium sized charity in Merseyside.
+Check out our criteria for further details 2020 Holt Main Grant Criteria

 How soon can a decision be reached?

-- Download our application form 2020 Holt Emergency Grant Form
+- Download our application form 2020-21 Holt Grant Application

-- Return your completed application by email as we are unable to accept submissions sent by post
+- Return your completed application by email since we are unable to accept submissions sent by post

-- Make sure your include a copy of your latest Annual Report and Accounts and Safeguarding Policy
+- Make sure you include your latest Annual Report and Accounts, a recent bank statement, and relevant Safeguarding Policy

 - The address to use: email@example.com